 The Encryption prompt requests the length of the encryption key and the security strength.
-WEP64 is 5 bytes or 40 bits (option 0).
-WEP128 is 13 bytes or104 bits (option 1).
+WEP64 uses a 40bits/5 bytes key (option 0).
+WPE128 uses a 104bits/13 bytes key (option 1).

 Select (Y) Yes at the Display current key prompt to show the currently configured key/passphrase